 Some of the earlier guidelines on trophy hunting offtakes based their recommendations on the percentage of adult males (or sometimes adult lions in general) which could sustainably be removed.
-Creel & Creel (1997) suggested that a 5% removal of adult males would be sustainable, while Greene et al. (1998) put the level at 10% of adult males.
-Caro et al. (2009) recommended offtake of 5% of total population, which (as most trophy hunted lions are adult males) would lead to a higher removal of adult males than either Creel & Creel (1997) or Greene et al. (1998) indicate would be sustainable.
-However, very few lion populations have sufficiently accurate and regular population surveying to determine population size, composition and dynamics (Chapter 5), so setting quota numbers based on a percentage of the adult males (or even total population) is not generally recommended (Macdonald et al. 2016).
+Creel and Creel (1997) suggested that a 5% removal of adult males would be sustainable, while Greene and Mangel (1998) put the level at 10% of adult males.
+Caro et al. (2009) recommended offtake of 5% of total population, which (as most trophy hunted lions are adult males) would lead to a higher removal of adult males than either Creel and Creel (1997) or Greene and Mangel (1998) indicate would be sustainable.
+However, very few lion populations have sufficiently accurate and regular population surveying to determine population size, composition and dynamics (Chapter 5), so setting quota numbers based on a percentage of the adult males (or even total population) is not generally recommended (Macdonald 2016).
 Instead, it is better to set quotas for the removal of adult males based on lion age and/or the area of land hunted, as outlined below.

-Quotas should ideally be set and managed at the level of the hunting area (not at a national level), and should be verified and audited by an independent, representative committee (not just a government or hunting agency) in each country (Macdonald et al. 2016).
-That committee should, according to (Macdonald et al. 2016):
+Quotas should ideally be set and managed at the level of the hunting area (not at a national level), and should be verified and audited by an independent committee of stakeholders in each country (Macdonald 2016), which should not be just a government agency, or a hunting agency, but a truly independent and representative group of relevant stakeholders.
+That committee should, according to (Macdonald 2016):